 ABOUT

-Ya'ara Keydar is a fashion historian and curator.
-She is currently a doctoral student in the Cultural Studies Ph.D. program at Hebrew University.
+Ya’ara Keydar is a fashion historian and curator, and a doctoral candidate in the Cultural Studies Ph.D. program at the Hebrew University of Jerusalem.

 My Collection